Mapping class group representations from Drinfeld doubles of finite groups

 The groups $D_{4n}$ and $Q_{8n}$ have identical character tables.
-Thus the categories $\mathscr D D_{4n}\Mod$ and $\mathscr DQ_{8n}\Mod$ have isomorphic Grothendieck rings even though they are not equivalent as monoidal categories.
+Thus the categories $\mathscr D D_{4n}\Mod$ and $\mathscr DQ_{8n}\Mod$ have isomorphic Gro\-then\-dieck rings even though they are not equivalent as monoidal categories.
 It is therefore of some interest to compare the mapping class group representations obtained for these groups.
-As shown in \cite{cogR}, the matrix $S$ that together with a matrix $T$ generates the $\mcg_{1,0}$-repre\-sen\-tations, in a certain canonical basis, is different for these two series of groups.
-From our examples it follows that these representations, as well as those $\mcg_{1,1}$-repre\-sen\-tations that we study, are indeed non-isomorphic.
-For the groups $D_{4}$ and $Q_8$ this non-equivalence generalizes to genus $2$ and $3$.
-In all cases, however, the dimensions of the respective representations coincide.
-We find explicit examples (see Remark \ref{rem:NoPGroup}) which show that the result of \cite{etrw} does not generalize to genus larger than $0$: even when $G$ is a $p$-group, the image of the quantum representation will in general not be a $p$-group.
+As shown in \cite{cogR}, the matrix $S$ that together with a matrix $T$ generates the $\mcg_{1,0}$\,-re\-pre\-sen\-ta\-ti\-ons is different for these two series of groups.